deco3500-2017/team-apollo/README.md

 3. Frame layer: the design should be have a logical conception and be well planned, which including the navigation design, information design, interface design and interactive performance design.

 Tasks during the High fidelity user testing:
+1. Introduction of the product
+2. Sign the user test agreement form
+3. Show the user test tasks list to user and guide them
+4. Recode or video the user test process
+5. Answer the questionnaire once the the test finished
+6. Give thanks and appreciation for users after user testing.

 After user testing:
 Summarize user experience, refine user suggestions and report the result with clear user needs, clear further goals,conclusions and analysis.